flecsi/flecsi/doc/sphinx/src/user-guide/blocking.rst

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++

 This is a weak scaling plot for a
-Red-Black Gauss-Seidel iterative solver of Poisson's Equation.
+Red-Black Gauss-Seidel iterator for Poisson's Equation.
-The orange squares are the weak scaling results when `get()` is used outside of a task.
+The green squares are the weak scaling results when `get()` is used outside of a task.
 Already at fifty nodes there is a 30X performance difference.
-The solution time without `get()` scales as `nodes^0.7`.
+This blocked solution time scales as :math:`\left(\texttt{nodes}\right)^{0.7}`.
 So this difference will only get worse.

 .. image:: blocking/blocked_vs_nonblocking.png